 You can follow the trend of some expert photographers who rely on natural light to create captivating pictures.
-Choosing to try out photography without a flash is a possibility that others have succeeded at and you can succeed too.
+Choosing to try out photography without a flash is a possibility that others have succeeded, and you can achieve too.

 7 Tips for Indoor Photography Without Flash